Go Into Your Consultation Prepared!

 What type of anesthesia do you prefer for breast augmentation?

 I prefer to perform breast augmentation with general anesthesia.
 This means that you will be asleep for the duration of the procedure.
-Although surgery can be performed under intravenous sedation, I will not do so because you will require much more medication to keep you sedated and it will take longer for you to be ready to go home.
+Although surgery can be performed under either local or intravenous sedation, I will not do so because you will require much more medication to keep you sedated and it will take longer for you to be ready to go home.
 Also, during the performance of your surgery, I will require full relaxation of your pectoral muscles.
-To achieve this, certain short acting muscle relaxer medication is given and you will not be able to breathe on your own during this time.
-Local anesthesia ("Awake breast augmentation") is the worst choice of all - there is no benefit for you to be awake, you really cannot judge your results on the table in this condition and I cannot give you the required intravenous muscle relaxers so that you will not achieve a one day recovery.
+To achieve this, certain short acting muscle relaxer medication is given and you will not be able to breathe on your own during this time, therefore general anesthesia is essential.
+Local anesthesia (“Awake breast augmentation”) is the worst choice of all – there is no benefit for you to be awake, you really cannot judge your results on the table during surgery and I cannot give you the required intravenous muscle relaxers.
+With local anesthesia and intravenous sedation, you will not achieve a one day recovery.
 Without muscle relaxation, the surgery will require much more pulling and tugging on your pectoral muscles which will translate into more pain and downtime after surgery.
-READ MORE...
+READ MORE…

 Are the sutures (stitches) dissolveable?

 Yes.
 When I perform a breast augmentation surgery, all sutures used will dissolve, usually in three to six months.
-As the sutures are placed below the skin only, they will not need to be removed.
+Sometimes the sutures are placed below the skin only; these will not need to be removed.
+Occasionally, there is a small “tail” of a suture exiting each side of the wound.
+These are painlessly clipped at three weeks.

 How are the wounds dressed?

-I dress the incisions using only Dermabond glue.
-This provides a watertight dressing and helps to keep out bacteria that might cause infection.
-No or other dressings, garments including bras are needed.
+I dress the incisions using only Dermabond glue or if a breast lift has been performed, Prineo – Dermabond glue.
+The latter is a mesh tape that is impregnated with Dermabond glue and stays in place for three weeks.
+These products provide a watertight dressing and helps to keep out bacteria that might cause infection.
+No or other dressings are needed.

 Are there any dietary or medication restrictions prior to surgery?

 There are no dietary restrictions.
 We do caution you not to take dietary supplements that contain herbs as many of them can cause problems with bleeding and other issues during surgery.
-I have even seen one herb (Ginseng) cause spontaneous bleeding months after surgery.
+I have even seen one herb (Ginseng) cause spontaneous bleeding six months after surgery after it was taken in above recommended doses.
 We also supply you with a detailed list of medications to avoid prior to surgery.

-Do I need to stop smoking prior to surgery?
+Do I need to stop smoking/Vaping/e-cigarettes prior to surgery?

-Smoking constricts blood vessels, reducing circulation of oxygen and nutrients essential to healing wounds.
-Please be nicotine free for at elast six weeks before and after surgery if at all possible.
+Smoking/vaping/e-cigarettes constricts blood vessels, reducing circulation of oxygen and nutrients essential to healing wounds.
+Please be nicotine free for at least six weeks before and after surgery if at all possible.
 Smoking after surgery especially can increase the rate of infection, wound healing problems and other complications.
+READ MORE…

 How will I feel immediately after breast augmentation?